 - Would you like to travel to exotic places, but you're too worried about not understanding the language?
 Or maybe too scared of making a serious cultural mistake?
-Do you like learning about history, but don't like writing tests?
-Then this is the course for you! - Introduction to several significant European languages, and the history and culture of their associated countries. - Encourages students' interest in discovering other cultures and equips students with skills for international and intercultural travel. - Assessment is through assignments and projects as well as the students' use of the target languages in class.
+Do you like learning about history, but don't like exams?
+Then this is the course for you! - Introduction to several languages, including a global language (like French or Spanish), a regional language (like German or Italian) and an endangered language (Halq'emeylem) as well as history and culture associated with them. - Encourages students' interest in discovering other cultures and equips students with skills for international and intercultural travel. - Assessment is through assignments and projects as well as the students' use of the target languages in class.